vserova/book/pages/ch_proj.md

 Of course, it wasn't necessary to set up the directories and makefiles to accomplish this much, as this example does not use any of the C++ classes or resources defined in the NCBI C++ Toolkit.
 But having accomplished this, you are now prepared to write an actual application, such as described in [Writing a simple application project](ch_core.html#ch_core.writing_simple_app)

 Most real applications will at a minimum, require that you `#include `[ncbistd.hpp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/corelib/ncbistd.hpp) in your header file.
 In addition to defining some basic NCBI C++ Toolkit objects and templates, this header file in turn includes other header files that define the C Toolkit data types, NCBI namespaces, debugging macros, and exception classes.
-A set of [template](#ch-proj.new-modules) files are also provided for your use in developing new applications.
+A set of [template](#ch_proj.new_modules) files are also provided for your use in developing new applications.

-<a name="ch-proj.work-sub-tree"></a>
+<a name="ch_proj.work_sub_tree"></a>

 ### Working Independently In a C++ Subtree